nickhuber/website/content/blog/project-management-history.rst

 The beginning
 --------------

-.. class:: aside
-.. [#]

-    We worked closely with a Dutch ISP with similar goals, Kliksafe, to provide either white or blacklist access to certain websites.
-The city I live in has a fairly significant Dutch populace.

 Around 8 years ago a friend helped me get a job doing technical support for a filtered ISP [#]_ that also did managed services, and I would eventually pivot into my true calling as a software developer.
 After half a year or so of doing